anoma/nspec/docs/node_architecture/types/engine_family.juvix.md

     Trigger I H -> EngineEnvironment S I M H -> Bool;
     ```

-    However, as a design choice, guards will return additional data of type R that
+    However, as a design choice, guards will return additional data of type `GuardOutput A L X` that
     may or may not use the engine environment if the condition is met.
 Thus, if
-    the guard is satisfied, this data (of type R) is assumed to be passed to the
+    the guard is satisfied, this data (of type `GuardOutput A L X`) is assumed to be passed to the
     action function.
 Then, if the guard is not satisfied, no data is
     returned.